kin5/webbridge/README.md

 `python setup.py install`

 # dependencies
-The only hard dependency is [pywebview](https://github.com/r0x0r/pywebview) which this package is made to compliment.
-Without that, this package is basically nothing (in fact, it won't work at all).
+The only hard dependency is [pywebview](https://github.com/r0x0r/pywebview) which this package is made to *compliment* (not replace).

 # basic usage
-If pywebview is your 4k TV, and your web applications is the cable box, webbridge is that nice, standardized HDMI cable that allows them to play nicely together.
+If pywebview is your 4k TV, and the web application is your cable box, webbridge is that nice, standardized HDMI cable that allows them to play nicely together.
+It could also be considered your nice, oak entertainment center that keeps your expensive TV from crushing your cable box, but I digress.

 Think of it as a bridge between your web app and the webview window.